Footwear returns & conversion data

 Why size is the largest return reason

-Apparel and footwear carry some of the highest return rates in ecommerce, and within footwear the dominant cause is fit.
+Apparel and footwear carry some of the highest return rates in ecommerce — in fact clothing and footwear rank as the most-returned online categories (Statista) — and within footwear the dominant cause is fit.
 Industry estimates consistently put size-related issues at around 40% of footwear returns — the single largest category, ahead of "changed my mind," "looked different," or damage.
+In one footwear survey, 57% of shoppers said they had returned shoes bought online because they didn't fit, and 20% weren't confident an online pair would fit at all (Volumental survey, via WWD).

 The reason is structural.
 Shoe sizing is not standardised: the same labelled size differs across brands, models, lasts, and widths.
 A shopper who is a "42" in one sneaker can be a "43" in another.
 Online, they cannot try before buying, so many resort to bracketing — ordering two sizes intending to return one.
 Every one of those planned returns is logged as a size return, and each one costs the retailer.